 American.
-European.
-"X" 100 per cent. capped.
-80 per cent. capped.
+European. " X " 80 per cent. capped.
 Rarely 10 per cent. capped.
+100 per cent. capped.
 Odour sometimes strong, usually present.
 Odour if present fairly strong.
 Odour leatherish.
 Adhesive scale.
 Loose scale.
 No scale, the mass sinks to base of cell.
 Strongly ropy.
 Non ropy.
 Only ropy in the very last stage.
 Pure B. larvae and its spores throughout.
 B. pluton followed by B. alvei and its spores, alone or with other organisms.
-A micro-picture of spores in predominance which are characteristic of neither B. larvae or B. alvei, associated with a micrococcus and a bacillus.
+A micro-picture of spore in predominance which are characteristic o neither B. larvae or B alvei , associated with a micrococcus and a bacillus .